yahsieh37/Visual-Saliency-Prediction/README.md

 # Visual Saliency Prediction and Effectiveness Analysis using Metrics
 ## Final project for Gatech BMED 7610 - Quantitative Neuroscience (Fall 2019)
-This repository is forked from the [original code](https://github.com/alexanderkroner/saliency) for model architectures modification and experiments.
+This repository is forked from the [original code](https://github.com/alexanderkroner/saliency) for saliency models development and experiments.

 ------------------